 - Developed by health care professionals and based on a review of peer‐reviewed articles published in the United States when national practice guidelines are not available.

 Primary care physicians, specialists, and other health care providers are expected to collaborate with their patient and/or the patient's surrogate to develop and implement treatment plans that are individualized to meet the specific needs of each patient.
-This collaboration allows deviation from the guideline in unique clinical situations and should be clearly substantiated in the medical record.
+This collaboration allows deviation from the guideline when appropriate and should be clearly documented in the medical record.

 Note: By clicking on any of the links below, you will be leaving our website.